jackTabsCode/asphalt/README.md

 -   Generate Typescript definitions for roblox-ts users
 -   Uses the Open Cloud API
 -   Supports uploading to groups
+-   Define existing uploaded assets, so all of your stuff can be referenced in one place

 ## Installation